abhiramasonny/jaithon/ROADMAP.md

 is 1 MB/s from 171 KB/s.
 Anyone claiming more than that before step 2 lands is
 repeating the mistake the four proposals made.

+### Correction: the parser's `TokenKind` chains are NOT the operator-table fix

+The note below said "the 91 `if kind == TokenKind.X` chains in `parse/` are the same fix and are next".
+They are not, and the difference is the same one that made the pair-loop refusal misleading: **a shape that looks alike is not alike.**

+The four operator tables mapped a kind to a VALUE, so a list indexed by `ordinal()` replaced the whole chain.
+The parser's chains DISPATCH -- each arm builds a different node and returns.
+There is nothing to put in a table.

+Worse, the chains are not what blocks those bodies.
+Ranked by the interpreted work of the bodies each refusal stops (`JAI_JIT_WHY` joined to `JAI_JIT_ATTRIB`, which is the ranking that matters -- see `rank-refusals-by-work-not-by-count`):

+    66.7M  a list loop already past its last element      (mostly OSR timer noise) 57.1M  a local of no known kind
+    54.4M  OP_INVOKE: a method that has not returned yet 50.9M  OP_GET_INDEX: the live dict is empty or holds more than one kind 40.8M  a pair loop already past its last element 36.8M  this loop head is out of compile attempts 34.0M  OP_FOR_ITER_PAIR: a pair's loop variables have kinds object and ...
+    34.0M  OP_CALL: a callee returning dynamic

+`_parse_primary` (4.6%) spends all five attempts on **"OP_GET_FIELD_LOCAL: no
+live receiver to read local 3's field off"**, and `_parse_unary` (2.0%) on **"OP_NE: a compare of a int with a object"**.
+Neither is a chain.

+Two entries there are worth naming.
+The 50.9M dict refusal **is `Node.fields`** -- step 3 below deletes it rather than teaching the tier to compile it.
+And "OP_CALL: a callee returning dynamic" (34.0M) is NEW, created by the dynamic return kind: callers deliberately refuse `SLOT_DYNAMIC` rather than widen an accept-list.
+That was the safe choice for landing it; teaching one caller shape to consume a tagged return is the obvious follow-up, and it is now measurable.

 ### Landed so far (2026-09-01)

 * `ordinal()` on every enum value -- the 5-line builtin step 2 needed, plus